|Chief Michael J. Navarre||Assistant Chief Chris Bliss|

 -Chief Michael J. Navarre

 The Oregon Police Division is a progressive police agency.
 It was established by Ordinance in 1958 and, at the time, was to consist of 12 sworn officers and 7 radio communication operators.
-In its history, the police division has grown to 46 officers supported by 10 dispatchers and an additional 5 non-sworn personnel.
 In February of 2011 the police division completed a state of the art upgrade to our dispatch center.
 Oregon Dispatchers not only dispatch for the police division, but are also responsible for the Oregon and Jerusalem Twp.
 Fire Depts.

 In addition, the Oregon Police Division has partnered with the Oregon Board of Education in recognizing the importance of our youth.
-As a result, 3 Oregon Officers are assigned to the school system full time as School Resources Officers (SRO's) and a combination SRO/DARE Officer.
+As a result, 6 Oregon Officers are assigned to the school system full time as School Resources Officers (SRO's) and a combination SRO/DARE Officer.
 These Officers are teaching drug and violence prevention and are accessible to our younger residents.
 Oregon Officers participate in many other part time positions in and around the City of Oregon.
-These would include the DEA Task Force, U.S. Marshal Service's Violent Fugitive Task Force, The Northern Border Initiative (NBI) on Lake Erie, The FBI Cyber Crime Task Force, The Special Response Team, and numerous other on and off duty projects.
+These would include the U.S. Marshal Service's Violent Fugitive Task Force, The FBI Safe Streets Task Force, The Special Response Team, and numerous other on and off duty projects.

 2019 Goals and Objectives